 But such cases of failure to PrEP should be very unusual

 A New York City physician documented a case in which a male patient taking Truvada (tenofovir / emtricitabine) as a pre-exposure prophylaxis contracted a rare and highly resistant strain of antiretroviral drugs, although he maintained PrEP responsibly, exactly as had been prescribed.
-This is the second documented case of PrEP failure of men who have sex with men (MSM), following the report February during the Conference on 2016 retrovirus and opportunistic infections (ends) in Boston regarding a Toronto MSM although under PrEP who contracted HIV in similar circumstances.
+This is the second documented case of PrEP failure of men who have sex with men (MSM), following the report February during the Conference on 2016 retroviruses and opportunistic infections (ends) in Boston regarding a Toronto MSM although under PrEP it contracted HIV under similar circumstances.

 Considering how popular PrEP became in the United States in particular, the fact that there were only two documented cases of recorded PrEP failure underscores the strong likelihood that such cases will remain very rare.
 From the end of 2015, maybe more than 80,000 resistant people in the US had requested at least one PrEP prescription.
 Judging by the rapid increase in the rate of quarterly prescriptions in the United States, the number of people taking PrEP is now considerably higher.

-In both cases documented failure of PrEP, clinicians who care for these men were proactive and smart enough to start the necessary tests in order to find scientific evidence these men say they were adhering well to the scheme Truvada daily.
-Both contracted HIV not because they took PrEP as prescribed, but because the strains of HIV that contracted were resistant to two drugs each antiretroviral therapy (HAART found in Truvada.
+In both documented cases of PrEP failure, clinicians caring for these men were proactive and smart enough to initiate the necessary tests in order to find scientific evidence that these men say they were adhering well to the Truvada regimen daily.
+Both contracted HIV not because they did not take PrEP as prescribed, but because the HIV strains they contracted were resistant to both drugs from each antiretroviral therapy (ART found in Truvada.